yuku/duck_testing/README.md

 ## Usage

-Suppose there are a class and corresponding _kata_ module:
+Suppose there are a class and corresponding _duck_testing_ module:

 ```rb
 require "duck_testing"